 B. Non-consensual Sexual Contact is any sexual touching with any object, by any person upon another, without consent.
 Sexual touching is contact of a sexual nature, however slight.

-C. Other prohibited forms of Sexual Misconduct include, but are not limited to: indecent exposure; sexual exhibitionism; use of communication systems (computers, telephones, etc.) to send unwanted sexual material and messages; prostitution or the solicitation or employment of a prostitute; peeping or other voyeurism; or indecent conduct such as allowing others to view consensual sexual activity or the non-consensual video or audio recording of sexual activity.
+C. Other prohibited forms of Sexual Misconduct include any conduct prohibited by applicable law, such as: sexual harassment, dating violence, domestic violence, stalking, indecent exposure; sending obscene materials to others; prostitution or the solicitation or employment of a prostitute; peeping or other voyeurism; or indecent conduct such as the non-consensual video or audio recording of sexual activity.

-D. Consent is informed, freely given, mutually understandable words or actions that indicate a willingness to participate in a mutually agreed upon sexual activity.
-Effective consent may never be obtained when there is a threat of force or violence, or any other form of coercion or intimidation, whether physical or psychological.
+D. Consent is informed, freely given, mutually understandable words or actions that indicate a willingness to participate in sexual activity.
+Effective consent may never be obtained when there is a threat of force or violence, or any other form of coercion or intimidation.
 A current or previous dating or sexual relationship is not sufficient to constitute consent, and consent to one form of sexual activity does not imply consent to other forms of sexual activity.
-Consent cannot be obtained from someone who is mentally or physically incapacitated whether due to drugs, alcohol or some other condition, or from a minor.
+Consent cannot be obtained from a minor or someone who is unable to understand or who cannot communicate a lack of consent.
+This includes someone who is unconscious or asleep, or who is incapacitated due to drugs, alcohol or some other condition.
 Silence or lack of active resistance does not imply consent.
-Intoxication is not an excuse for failure to obtain consent.
-A person incapacitated by alcohol or drug consumption, or who is unconscious or asleep or otherwise physically or cognitively impaired, is incapable of giving consent.

 III.
 Reporting and University Response Steps